-On December 9th, 2020, RINNO was present at Dublin City University’s launch of the recently published book ‘Ireland and the Climate Crisis’ edited by David Robbins, Diarmuid Torney and Pat Brereton.
+On December 9th, 2020, RINNO’s Antonia Egli joined Dublin City University’s launch of the recently published book ‘Ireland and the Climate Crisis’ edited by David Robbins, Diarmuid Torney and Pat Brereton.
 The virtual gathering was joined by guest speakers Professor Daire Keogh, President of Dublin City University, Eamon Ryan, Minister for Environment, Climate, Communications and Transport, Dr Tara Shine, Director of Change by Degrees, and Mark Foley, CEO of Eirgrid.

-Mark Foley, CEO of Eirgrid, which manages and operates the transmission grid across Ireland, lastly discussed the importance of both public and private sector work towards clean energy options, all the while highlighting the value of charismatic leadership.
+Mark Foley, CEO of Eirgrid, which manages and operates the transmission grid across Ireland, lastly explained the importance of both public and private sector work towards clean energy options while underlining the value of charismatic leadership.

 More information about ‘Ireland and the Climate Crisis’ can be found here if you are interested in gaining a deeper understanding of the constraints on, and opportunities for, successful climate action in Ireland.

 RINNO is a Horizon 2020 project that aims to considerably accelerate the rate of deep renovation in the EU by reducing the time, effort, and costs involved in deep renovation projects.
 In a collaborative effort of 17 partners from industry and academia, RINNO will deliver an open renovation platform for the integrated design and delivery of deep renovation projects.